raffaelespazzoli/casl-ansible/docs/PROVISIONING_GCP.md

 ```

 ## Running the playbook from the openshift-ansible container
-You can run the gcp install directly from the openshift-anbile container.
+You can run the gcp install directly from the openshift-ansible container.
 Checkout the version of casl that you want to use and run the galaxy command:
 ```
 git clone https://github.com/redhat-cop/casl-ansible